 Bob – It won’t be easy keeping them clean, but I have a cunning plan, see above.
 That is very nice of you, to call me long and sleek, with curves.
 Although I do fear, the curves are beginning to take over.
 Oh, wait – you meant the bike!

-This blog was started to record a five month, 21000 mile tour of the USA I did in 2010 on my Harley-Davidson motorcycle.
-I continue to use this blog to record my motorcycling adventures, wherever they may be.
+This blog was originally started to record a five month, 21000 mile tour of the US on my Harley-Davidson.
+I continue to use this blog to record my own motorcycling adventures, wherever they may be, along with my thoughts and opinions about motorcycling generally.

-I have two Harley-Davidsons.
-This black bike is a 2006 Road King called "The Leading Ladies" due to the portraits of 10 1940's and 1950's actresses painted on the bike.
+A 2006 Road King called 'The Leading Ladies' due to the portraits of ten 1940's and 1950's actresses painted on the bike.
+This is the motorcycle I use to ride through America on.

-Called "Tradewinds" this bike has a H-D engine but almost everything else is custom, made specifically for the bike.
-It has won a few custom bike shows.
+Called 'Tradewinds' this bike has a H-D engine but almost everything else is custom, made specifically for the bike.

 Please note all photographs on this blog are copyrighted.
 Do not copy or use, in whole or in part, any image from this blog either in its original form or altered in any way.
 If you do want to use one of the photographs, then you must ask first and I will almost certainly say yes!
 Thanks for your understanding.

-It is difficult to choose, but here is my list of the highlights of my USA tour, in the order I saw them in....
+It is difficult to choose, but here is my list of the highlights of my US tour, in the order I saw them in....

 31. Back roads and small towns anywhere.